istio/istio.io/content/blog/2019/data-plane-setup/index.md

 [From Istio’s documentation:](/docs/concepts/what-is-istio/#architecture)

+{{< quote >}}
-> An Istio service mesh is logically split into a data plane and a control plane.
+An Istio service mesh is logically split into a data plane and a control plane.

->
->  The data plane is composed of a set of intelligent proxies (Envoy) deployed as sidecars.
+The data plane is composed of a set of intelligent proxies (Envoy) deployed as sidecars.
 These proxies mediate and control all network communication between microservices along with Mixer, a general-purpose policy and telemetry hub.

->
->  The control plane manages and configures the proxies to route traffic.
+The control plane manages and configures the proxies to route traffic.
 Additionally, the control plane configures Mixers to enforce policies and collect telemetry.
+{{< /quote >}}

 {{< image width="40%"
     ratio="33%"